A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: Introduction

 \section{Introduction}

-The experiment DIRAC, now under way at PS CERN's \cite{Dirac}, aims to observe the relativistic hydrogenlike EA \cite{EA}\footnote[1]{ Elementary atoms $A_{ab}$ are the Coulomb bound states of two elementary particles.
-One can enumerate here $A_{2e}$, $A_{e\mu}$, $A_{2\mu}$, $A_{e\pi}$, $A_{\mu\pi}$, $A_{2\pi}$, $A_{\pi K}$, $A_{K K}$.} consisting of $\pi^\pm$ and/or $\pi^\mp$/$K^\mp$ mesons (`dimesoatoms'/`hadronic atoms') in proton-nucleus interactions at 24 GeV and measure their lifetime with a high precision.
-The interaction of relativistic dimesoatoms with ordinary target atoms is of great importance for this experiment as the accuracy of the EA--TA interaction cross sections is essential for the extraction of the dimesoatoms lifetime.
-So it has been shown that for the success of the DIRAC experiment it is essential that the excitation and ionization cross sections of the pionium ($A_{2\pi}$) are known to $1\%$ or better.
-It is found that only using the Glauber cross sections one will be able to reach the desired $1\%$ level in accuracy for the target atom charge $Z>60$.
+The experiment DIRAC (DImeson Relativistic Atom Complex), now underway at the Proton Synchrotron, CERN \cite{Dirac1,Dirac2,Dirac3}, aims to observe relativistic hydrogenlike EA \cite{EA}\footnote{Elementary atoms $A_{ab}$ are the Coulomb bound states of two elementary particles $a$ and $b$, which can be, e.g., hadrons.} consisting of $\pi^\pm$ and/or $\pi^\mp$/$K^\mp$ mesons (dimesoatoms/hadronic atoms) in 24 GeV proton-nucleus interactions and to measure with a high precision their lifetime.
+The interaction of the relativistic dimesoatoms (DMA) with the ordinary target atoms is of particular importance for the experiment because the DMA--TA interaction cross sections accuracy plays a significant part in extracting the dimesoatoms lifetime.
+For the DIRAC experiment to be successful, the excitation and ionization cross sections of the pionium ($A_{2\pi}$) should be known with accuracy $1\%$ or better.
+It has been pointed that by using only the Glauber cross sections, one will be able to reach the desired $1\%$ level accuracy for the target atom charge of $Z>60$.

-Originally, applications of the Glauber theory were confined to high-energy nuclear and fundamental particle physics \cite{Glauber}.
-At relatively low energies, Glauber's model for studying the elastic scattering of nucleons has been modified in order to take into account the Coulomb field effect \cite{CMG}.
-The paper \cite{Thomas} reviews the use of the conventional Glauber approximation in `atomic collisions', i.e. in intermediate- and high-energy target-inelastic scattering of structureless charged particles by neutral atoms (H, He, and alkali metal target atoms) (see also \cite{Thom}).
-Only one of the works reflected these papers \cite{Thomas, Thom} is devoted to atom--atom collisions \cite{Byronetal}.
-The authors of \cite{Byronetal} have attempted to infer the cross section for H(2s) quenching in the H(2s)--He(1s$^2$) interaction within the eikonal approximation using an effective potential.
-The general formalism has not been developed in this work.
+The applications of the Glauber theory had originally been confined within high-energy nuclear physics and fundamental particle physics \cite{Glauber1,Glauber2}.
+For the relatively low energies, the Glauber model for the elastic nucleon scattering has been modified to take the Coulomb field effect into account \cite{CMG}.
+In \cite{Thomas} one can find a review of using a conventional Glauber approximation in the `atomic collisions', i.e. in the intermediate- and high-energy target-inelastic scattering of structureless charged particles by neutral atoms (H, He and alkali metal target atoms) (see also \cite{Thom}).
+The only paper reflecting the investigations on the matter was devoted to the atom--atom collisions \cite{Byronetal}.
+The authors of \cite{Byronetal} tried to derive an expression of the cross section for H(2s) quenching in the H(2s)--He(1s$^2$) interaction within the eikonal approximation using an effective potential.
+Nevertheless, no general formalism has been developed in the work though.